Unlike days gone by, the majority of students have to work at least part time while studying.

 $180,001 and over

 No, it's not!
 As a general rule, you must be paid for any trial work you have performed to establish your suitability for a job.
 The exceptions are volunteer work or an organized vocational or student placement.
-If you're unsure then contact us here in the Student Support Department or the Fair Work Ombudsman!
+If you're unsure then contact us here in at Arc Legal & Advocacy or the Fair Work Ombudsman!

 Your boss can only make deductions from your wages if it is permitted by the award, authorised in writing or allowed under other legislation (such as tax or child support laws) or a court order.